art-of-algorithm/art-of-algorithm.github.io/_posts/2017-03-14-distance-k-nodes.md

 ---
 layout: post
-title:  "Printing nodes at a distance k from the root of the tree"
+title:  "nodes at distance k from the root "
 categories: implementation tree
 author: "Rahul"
 ---